Pranavipranavi/ToolCollaborationTool/SUBMISSION_CHECKLIST.md

 # Internship Submission Checklist – TaskFlow

-This document presents a complete audit of the repository, deliverables, and scores for the project submission by **Naguru Suhas** (Intern ID: **CITS1993**) for the Full-Stack Web Development internship at **Codtech IT Solutions Private Limited**.
+This document presents a complete audit of the repository, deliverables, and scores for the project submission by **Sai Pranavi** (Intern ID: **CITS1983**) for the Full-Stack Web Development internship at **Codtech IT Solutions Private Limited**.

 ---